haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 ## Bugs

-- Sometimes holding down and pressing f gives you 5f instead of 2f
 - Maybe sword stance follow ups should be a push system (determined in the script) to avoid cases where input is sent too early and nothing happens.